 - Corrosion protection due to prevalent moist conditions

-- Low temperature protection of required internal combustion areas in addition to water systems
+- OEM mandated low temperature protection of required internal combustion areas in addition to water systems

 - Generally to maintain the boats appearance for extended lifespan